 KSC-08pd3168

-A little green heron is perched in a tree at NASA's Kennedy Space Center in Florida.
-Kennedy shares a boundary with the Merritt Island National Wildlife Refuge.
-The refuge encompasses 140,000 acres that are a habitat for more than 331 species of birds, 31 mammals, 117 fish, and 65 amphibians and reptiles.
-The marshes and open water of the refuge provide wintering areas for 23 species of migratory waterfowl, as well as a year-round home for great blue herons, great egrets, wood storks, cormorants, brown pelicans and other species of marsh and shore birds.
+In waters on Kennedy Space Center, two manatees are seen leisurely swimming.
+In winter they gather in Florida's warm water rivers and inland springs.
+KSC shares a boundary with the Merritt Island National Wildlife Refuge, which encompasses 92,000 acres that are a habitat for more than 331 species of birds, 31 mammals, 117 fishes, and 65 amphibians and reptiles.
+The marshes and open water of the refuge provide wintering areas for 23 species of migratory waterfowl, as well as a year-round home for great blue herons, great egrets, wood storks, cormorants, brown pelicans and other species of marsh and shore birds, as well as a variety of insects